• Skip to main content

 Florida produces more orange juice than any other jurisdiction in the world, save Brazil.
 That's a lot of orange juice.
 And don't even get us started on grapefruits.
 Florida has that one locked up, too.

 Florida supplies nearly 60 percent of the world's grapefruits and almost 30 percent of the world's lemons.
-All told, 76,000 people work in Florida's citrus industry, which generates more than $1 billion a year.
-The entire world should thank Florida for bringing deliciousness and sticky fingers to them.
+All told, 76,000 people work in Florida's citrus in, which generates more than $1 billion a year.
+The entire world should thank Florida for bringing deliciousness and sticky fingers to them. dustry

 It's not such a small world after all